kilfour/QuickMGenerate/QuickMGenerate.Tests/README.md

 When using the same key for multiple unique generators all values across these generators are unique.

+### Filtering generated values.
+Use the `.Where(Func<T, bool>)` extension method.

+Makes sure that every generated value passes the supplied predicate.

 ### Casting Generators.
 Various extension methods allow for casting the generated value.